alekdavis/httpyac-extras/Tests/Samples/README.md

 ## Usage

-For additional information about using and adjusting the sample tests, see [Setting started](<../../GETTING STARTED.md>).
+For additional information about using and adjusting the sample tests, see [Getting started](<../../GETTING STARTED.md>).

 ## Notes